Niko-7/nc_news/README.md

 Inside the files you need to add this: <b>PGDATABASE=<database_name_here></b> which will need to include the right database name for that environment.
 Please check the <b> /db/setup.sql</b> file for the accurate database names.

-Lastly, you need to make sure these files are inside the .gitignored file.
+Lastly, you need to make sure these files are inside the .gitignore file.
 You can do this with writing <b>.env.\*</b> inside .gitignore.

 6. Once you have all dependencies installed, you can go ahead and seed the local database